-ESOPs present a unique combination of fields such as valuation, business transaction dynamics, tax law and regulatory compliance.
-Knowledge in all of these areas is required to effectively and efficiently grow and expand an ESOP.
+ESOPs require expertise in a unique combination of fields such as valuation, business transaction dynamics, tax law and regulatory compliance.
+Knowledge in all of these areas is required to effectively and efficiently grow and expand an ESOP-owned company and the value of the ESOP itself.
 Business leaders should work closely with qualified advisors in order to enhance shareholder wealth.

 Steven Ryan is a Director at Prairie Capital Advisors, Inc. He can be contacted at 630.657.8157 or by email: firstname.lastname@example.org.